Join Us: Scope of Practice Revision Efforts |

 We are currently focused on the financial feasibility of running a bill to update the scope of practice.
 In order to successfully introduce a bill in the 2026 legislative assembly, we need to raise $24,000.
 This is daunting, especially when VOTA membership dues revenue in recent years has been around $21,000 which does not cover our projected $36,000 in admin costs for the fiscal year.

-VOTA membership represents less than 4% of OTPs in Virginia.
+VOTA membership represents only 4% of OTPs in Virginia.
 If all 7092 OTPs in VA were VOTA members, we would generate $528,380 annually.
 Membership costs are no more than the cost of a monthly craft latte at your favorite coffee shop.
 Imagine the impact our collective voices and funds could have!

-VOTA recently hosted a scope of practice listening session for members and non-members to share about our progress toward scope of practice revisions and to hear from OT practitioners about the needs they have in practice.
-The presentation slides and recording for this event (passcode: r7!!wBeS) are available.
-Use our fact sheet to share about our efforts with your friends and coworkers! |
+Scope of Practice Information and Listening SessionVOTA hosted a scope of practice listening session in April 2026 for members and non-members to share about our progress toward scope of practice revisions and to hear from OT practitioners about the needs they have in practice.
+The presentation recording can be found here as well as the presentation slides.
+We will continue hosting these events to solicit additional feedback prior to moving forward with finalizing the language in collaboration with our lobbying team. |

 Current Scope